Are you a new faculty member at Valpo? The answers to the common questions below will help you get started on the right foot.

 All campus buildings directly affecting employees, teaching and learning, and supporting services are served by secure high speed connectivity.
 All academic buildings also have wireless connectivity available.

-To access the campus network in your office, simply login with your ValpoNet username and password when prompted during your computer’s boot process.
+To access the campus network in your office, simply login with your ValpoNet credentials when prompted during your computer’s boot process.

 Blackboard Learn is Valpo's online course management system, allowing learning to expand beyond the classroom.
 You may use Blackboard Learn in the courses you teach.

 You can access Blackboard Learn using a web browser at https://blackboard.valpo.edu.
-You'll need to know your ValpoNet login and password.
+You'll need to know your ValpoNet credentials.

-Lynda.com® from LinkedIn offers training videos on software, creative skills, professional tools, and much more and is available 24×7 to all Valpo employees at no charge.
+LinkedIn Learning with Lynda.com® content offers training videos on software, creative skills, professional tools, and much more and is available 24×7 to all Valpo employees at no charge.
 Use this service to improve your skills, or incorporate it into your classroom to enhance your teaching.

-You can access Lynda.com using a web browser at valpo.edu/r/lynda.
-You'll need to know your ValpoNet login and password.
+Access LinkedIn Learning using a web browser at linkedin.com/learning.
+You'll need to know your ValpoNet email address and password.

 Valpo provides campus and local phone service and domestic long distance service for all employee offices on campus.
-Each office has a telephone with a campus extension, and each employee gets a voicemail box.
+Each office has a telephone with a campus extension and a voice mailbox.
 Voicemail setup is important in case calls are missed via the phone system.
 International long distance service may not be activated for all extensions.
 Accepting collect calls is strongly discouraged and will result in fees being charged to your department.

 Emergency phones are available throughout campus and connect to the Valparaiso University Police Department (VUPD).

-Over 330 computers are housed in public computer clusters across campus.
+Over 330 computers are housed in public computer clusters across campus, and most academic buildings have technology-equipped classrooms and labs.
 The largest computer lab is located in the lower level of the Christopher Center for Library and Information Resources.
 There are also 24-hour computer labs available to all Valpo students in the Harre Union and all residence halls.
-Most academic buildings have technology-equipped classrooms and labs.
-To login to the machines in the public computer labs on campus, you'll need to know your ValpoNet username and password.
+To login at any publicly-accessible computer labs on campus, you'll need to know your ValpoNet credentials.

-The computer labs on campus will also allow you to access network file storage space as well as network printing.
+The computer labs on campus will also allow you to access network file storage space and network printing.

-Valparaiso University uses a system of Microsoft Active Directory file storage servers to grant shared file storage space (S: drive) on our network, which may be utilized in the courses you take.
+We also use a system of Microsoft Active Directory file storage servers to grant shared file storage space (S: drive) on our network, which maybe be used in your department and can be used in the courses you teach.
+WebStorage is a web-based method of accessing network file servers from off campus.
+You can access WebStorage through a web browser at webstorage.valpo.edu.

 The Christopher Center for Library and Information Resources offers free access to diverse databases.
-Access to library databases is also available through the Christopher Center library services web site at library.valpo.edu.
-Accessing library databases from off-campus requires you to enter your ValpoNet login information.
+Access to library databases is also available through the Christopher Center's website at library.valpo.edu.
+Accessing library databases from off-campus requires you to enter your ValpoNet credentials.

 Current Valpo employees may purchase software for personal use at a discounted price through the “On The Hub” e-store from Kivuto Solutions.
-A valid ValpoNet login is required to access the store, located at https://apps.valpo.edu/authentication/kivuto/.
+Valid ValpoNet credentials are required to access the store, located at valpo.onthehub.com.
 The purchase of one software license of each product is available to each authorized person.

-In addition, all current students, faculty, and staff get free access to Office 365 while they're at Valpo.
+In addition, all current employees get free access to Office 365 while they're at Valpo.
 A valid Valpo email address is required.

 The IT website or this knowledge base should be your first stop to find help online, anytime, anywhere about Valparaiso University’s technology tools for learning.